 Over the past couple of years, I’ve featured some wonderful colleagues on my webinars.
-Seven of these successful professional organisers have generously shared their wisdom and their tips for new organisers.
+In this article, seven of these successful professional organisers have generously shared their wisdom and their tips for new organisers.
 With the whole world feeling a shakeup at the moment, I thought it would be interesting to circle back with them and find out what’s changed and what’s stayed the same.
 And to see what advice they would give a new organiser starting out right now.

 I spoke to (in alphabetical order):